Path to Becoming an Accountant [+FAQs & Step-by-step Guide]

 • Work location

 In general, the average annual salary of a bachelor's Accounting in the United States is $53,310, which is equivalent to $25.63 per hour.
 For those with a Master's Degree in Accounting, you can earn $65,062 annually (approximately $31.28 per hour).
 Note that these are starting pay rates for entry-level accounting jobs.
-You will need to gain more experience and achieve higher accountant education needed to earn a higher salary.
+You will need to gain more experience and achieve a higher accountant education needed to earn a higher salary.

-3. Where do accountants work?
+3) Where do accountants work?

 The four main types of accounting you can pursue are management, public, internal auditing, and government, which will determine your workplace.
 Becoming an accountant also means you have many choices of where to work - either in offices or remotely from anywhere.
 Since a business can’t exist without the help of professional accountants, more and more people choose to be freelancers in this field these days.

-5. What are the challenges facing the accounting profession today?
+4) What are the challenges facing the accounting profession today?

 The most pressing issue for everyone in the field is keeping up with evolving technology.
 Since there are tons of reliable accounting services available online, you have to upskill and offer clients something that a computer can not.

 Moreover, changes in taxation can be a burden too.
-You've completed training to be an accountant, but never stop learning new regulations and guidelines, and adjust accordingly.
+You've completed training to be an accountant, but never stop learning new regulations and guidelines and adjust accordingly.
 For example, you would need to go through 5,593 pages of new provisions in the Consolidated Appropriations Act, a.k.a the COVID stimulus, after the tax season in 2021.

---- Originally written by May Luong ---
+--- Originally written by Cahya Donaven and May Luong ---

 3 Benefits of Subscribing to Cake's Newsletter